yiyun-chu/yiyun-chu.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏻Hello there, I am Yi-Yun (Athena)!"
+title: "👋🏻Hello there, I am Yi-Yun (Athena) Chu!"
 author_profile: true
 redirect_from:
   - /about/